deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 Unlike for our earlier synthetic tests, the results are quite clear cut:

 - Fastly is significantly faster almost everywhere.
-- Notable exceptions exist: the UAE (Fastly doesn't ahve a POP there yet); Spain on desktops (no obvious explanation), Ireland and Singapore on mobiles (Fastly probably has a weaker presence there than Cloudfront — likely as the capitals there are Amazon datacenter cities).
+- Notable exceptions exist:
+  - the UAE: Fastly doesn't have a POP there yet;
+  - Spain on desktops (no obvious explanation);
+  - Ireland and Singapore on mobiles: Fastly probably has a weaker presence there than Cloudfront — likely as the capitals there are Amazon datacenter cities.

 At this point we could opt to just switch over to Fastly and bite the bullet in places where it's slightly weaker; but what ultimately matters is not how fast